keynote speaker in 2021

 Professor Ian Frazer AC is recognised as co-inventor of the technology enabling the HPV vaccines, currently used worldwide to help prevent cervical cancer.
 He continues to lead work on new vaccine technologies.
 Ian was recognised as Australian of the Year in 2006 and was appointed Companion of the Order of Australia (AC) in 2012.
 Most recently, Ian was appointed chair of the federal government’s Medical Research Future Fund.

 Professor Charlie Teo AM

-Professor Charlie Teo is a world-renowned neurosurgeon and brain cancer researcher working primarily at the Prince of Wales Hospital Sydney.
+Professor Charlie Teo AM is a world-renowned neurosurgeon and brain cancer researcher.
 Charlie established the internationally acclaimed Centre for Minimally Invasive Neurosurgery, for which he was awarded the Member of the Order of Australia (AM) in 2011.
 His work has extended the lives of many children and adults with brain tumours, some of which were previously considered to be inoperable.

 keynote speaker in 2000-2005